isomerpages/moe-teckgheepri/_our-school/Our TGPS Philosophy.md

 Team Spirit, Graciousness, Perseverance, Self-Discipline

 #### **Motto**
-**'Aspire and Achieve"** urges teachers and pupils to step into the knowledge world and to work towards a common goal.
+**'Aspire and Achieve'** urges teachers and pupils to step into the knowledge world and to work towards a common goal.